Akarshana06/e-commerce-follow-long/README.md

 - Built an *order confirmation page* in the frontend.
 - Displays *ordered products, **selected address, and **total price details*.

+## ⭐ Milestone 25: Created an endpoint :
+-Built an endpoint "orders" in backend.
+-Displays the product which is received by the endpoint.

 This concludes the roadmap for our *Ecommerce Follow Along Project*!
 Happy coding! 🚀